 This morning, I woke up to a world enveloped by a thick white fog.

-I stood behind the porch, still half awake, staring at the dim sky and the hazy rows of the neighbours’ flat.
+I stood behind the porch, still half awake, staring at the dim sky and the hazy rows of the neighbors’ flat.
 For a second, I thought my vision was blurry.
 Feeling a bit cold, I went to the kitchen and made myself a cup of tea; sipping it while sitting on a blanket by the window, watching the fog fading away ever so slowly.

 As layers upon layers of fog melted away, giving way to the sun, I felt as if a certain heaviness had left my mind—parting an invisible curtain and enabling me to see things with a certain clarity.